archaeothommy/chronochrt/README.md

 <!-- badges: end -->

 ChronochRt offers an easy way to draw chronological charts from tables.
-It aims to provide an environment suitable for persons new to R.
+It aims to provide an intuitive environment for anyone new to R.

 ## Installation

 ChronochRt is currently in the state of beta testing.
-You can install it from gitlab with:
+You can install it from gitlab by:

 ``` r
  devtools::install_gitlab("roset/chronochrt")
 ```

-Please help us to improve ChronochRt by please file an issue [here](https://gitlab.com/roset/chronochrt/issues).
+Please help us to improve ChronochRt by filing observed bugs as an issue [here](https://gitlab.com/roset/chronochrt/issues).

 ## Features